Actual Physical Control Laws — Scottsdale, Tempe, Phoenix, AZ

 In a DUI case, the cop must be able to prove beyond a reasonable doubt that an accused drunk driver was “driving” or in “actual physical control” of the vehicle.

-One is not in APC simply because the key is in the ignition, nor the engine running.
-A recent Appeals Court decision went even further and held that Actual physical control does not mean "potential" control.
-The test is the totality of the circumstances, in determining the accused driver's intent.
-We are often very successful at arguing this concept and achieving "not guilty" verdicts.
+One is not in physical control simply because the key is in the ignition or because the engine running.
+A recent Appeals Court decision went even further and held that actual physical control does not mean “potential” control.
+To determine the accused driver’s intent, the test must consider the totality of circumstances.
+We are often very successful at arguing this concept and achieving “not guilty” verdicts.